Distributed Compression of Graphical Data: Introduction

-We characterize the compression rate region for two scenarios, namely, a marked sparse \ER ensemble and a marked configuration model.
-We employ the framework of local weak convergence, also called the objective method, as a counterpart for marked graphs of the notion of stochastic processes \cite{BenjaminiSchramm01rec, aldous2004objective, aldous2007processes}.
-Our characterization is best understood in terms of a generalization of a measure of entropy introduced by Bordenave and Caputo, which we call the BC entropy \cite{bordenave2014large}.
-It turns out that the BC entropy captures the per--vertex growth rate of the Shannon entropy for the ensembles we study in this paper.
-This motivates it as a natural measure governing the asymptotic compression bounds.
+We characterize the compression rate region for two scenarios, namely, a sequence of marked sparse \ER ensembles and a sequence of marked configuration model ensembles.
+We employ the framework of local weak convergence, also called the objective method, as a counterpart for marked graphs of the notion of stochastic processes for time series \cite{BenjaminiSchramm01rec, aldous2004objective, aldous2007processes}.
+Our characterization of the rate region is best understood in terms of a generalization of a measure of entropy introduced by Bordenave and Caputo \cite{bordenave2015large}, which we call the marked BC entropy \cite{delgosha2019notion}.
+It turns out that, for the sequences of ensembles we study in this paper and even more generally, as proved in \cite{delgosha2019notion}, this notion of entropy captures the per--vertex growth rate of the portion of the Shannon entropy of the graphical data that is over and above an entropy of connectivity which is controlled entirely by the average degree of the graph ensemble and not the detailed statistics of the graphical data.
+Indeed, to the highest order, the marked BC entropy captures the part of the overall entropy that truly depends on the empirical characteristics of the graphical data and not just on the underlying connectivity structure of the graph.
+This motivates the marked BC entropy as a natural measure governing the asymptotic compression bounds, since it is sensitive to the details of the statistics of the ensembles and scales linearly with the number of vertices of the underlying graph.
+Moreover, we generalize the two graphical source result to the case where there are more than two graphical sources.

 The paper is organized as follows.
 In Section~\ref{sec:prel-notat} we introduce the notation and formally state the problem.
-Sections~\ref{sec:framework-local-weak} and \ref{sec:bc-entropy} give a brief introduction to the objective method and the BC entropy, mostly specialized for the examples we study.
-Finally, in Section~\ref{sec:main-results}, we characterize the rate region for the scenarios we present in Section~\ref{sec:prel-notat}.
+Sections~\ref{sec:framework-local-weak} and \ref{sec:bc-entropy} give a brief introduction to the concept of local weak convergence and to the marked BC entropy, mostly specialized for the examples we study.
+Finally, in Section~\ref{sec:main-results}, we characterize the rate region for distributed lossless compression in the scenarios we present in Section~\ref{sec:prel-notat}, i.e. graphical data analogs of the Slepian--Wolf theorem in these scenarios.
+Also, in Section~\ref{sec:gen-more-sources}, we generalize this result to the case where there are more than two graphical sources.